jampp/geeks/_src/_posts/2017-04-24-learning-rtb.markdown

 within a time constraint of about 100 milliseconds.
 The bidder that wins the auction pays the second-highest price and obtains the right to print a creative (which is just jargon for displaying an ad) on a publisher site.
-If the banner is clicked by the user, further goal events might be tracked, v.g. the application may be installed or opened.
+If the banner is clicked by the user, further goal events might be tracked, e.g. the application may be installed or opened.
 Obtaining a goal event is called a conversion.